src-d/blog/content/post/gld.md

 [Francesc](https://twitter.com/francesc), our VP of Developer Community, took a serious effort in making the code idiomatic.
 You may have experienced this: when you are focused on **what** your code is doing, you often miss **how** the code is looking.
-I would like to write a follow-up post which describes which points were improved and what were the typical issues.
+The improved points and the typical issues deserve another post.

 ## Offtopic

-Since we had to manually look through hundreds of most-starred projects on GitHub, we noticed a few funny trends.
-Many Chinese repositories isolated from the other communities, awesome list expansion and others.
-Again, I should devote a separate post to those, they are funny and also help to understand the picture of open source popularity better.
+Since we had to manually look through hundreds of most-starred projects on GitHub, we noticed a few funny trends, e.g. many Chinese repositories isolated from the other communities, awesome list expansion and others.
+I should devote a separate post to those if I find time, they are funny and also help to understand the picture of open source popularity better.

 ## PGA license survey